singhsanket143/Ds-Algo-Notes/BST.md

 - All nodes in left subtree will be smaller than root.
 - All nodes in right subtree will be greater than root.

+**How to handle equal elements?**

+- Either keep a count on every node
+- Same elements can either go in left or right subtree

 **Q7- Given a sorted array, construct a possible bst from that (unique bst) (try to make a balanced bst)**

 ```java